FHTW-HWSE/projekt-gruppe19/README.md

 As a professor, I want to ensure that the social distancing regulations are taken into account when assigning a seat.

+### Test cases:

-- Test Case: Social distacing norms upheld
+- TEST CASE: Social distacing norms upheld
   - GIVEN: the professor can't assign a seat in a full classroom
   - WHEN: the professor wants to assign a seat, but the room is already full
   - THEN: an error message will be put out informing the professor that new people cannot be added